 God’s True Word

 Finally, Nelson Glueck, an American Rabbi and pioneer in biblical archaeology whose expertise resulted in the discovery of 1,500 ancient sites, writes “It may be stated categorically that no archaeological discovery has ever controverted a Biblical reference.
 Scores of archaeological findings have been made which confirm, in clear outline or exact detail, historical statements in the Bible.
 And, by the same token, proper evaluation of Biblical descriptions has often led to amazing discoveries.”
-Today, as we look upon archaeological discovery after discovery, the Pontius Pilate Stele, the Dead Sea Scrolls, the Pool of Bethesda, the Lithostratus, and many more, it is apparent that the Bible has an incredibly correct historical and geographical memory.
+Today, as we look upon archaeological discovery after discovery, the Pontius Pilate Stele, the Dead Sea Scrolls, the Pool of Bethesda, the Lithostrotos, and many more, it is apparent that the Bible has an incredibly correct historical and geographical memory.
 Yes….the Bible is true, God is real.
-Travel to the Holy Land with us, May 2019, you will come back changed!
+Travel to the Holy Land on a faith-based trip, you will come back changed!